LSEG-API-Samples/Article.EMA.Java.BasicGradle/README.md

 ### Running the Cloud Consumer application

-Please contact your Refinitiv's representative to help you to access the RTO account and services.
+Please contact your Refinitiv representative to help you to access the RTO account and services.

 To run the Cloud example, open the project folder in the command prompt and then run the following command: